DataDog/documentation/content/en/real_user_monitoring/browser/modifying_data_and_context.md

 ## Global context

-### Add global context
+### Add global context property

-Once RUM is initialized, add extra context to all RUM events collected from your application with the `addRumGlobalContext(key: string, value: any)` API:
+Once RUM is initialized, add extra context to all RUM events collected from your application with the `setGlobalContextProperty(key: string, value: any)` API:

+> The RUM Browser SDK v4.17.0 introduced `setGlobalContextProperty` and deprecating `addRumGlobalContext`

 {{< tabs >}}
 {{% tab "NPM" %}}